kaoDev/project-webapp/src/pages/functional-js/index.md

 the function's scope.
 The returned value is also always the same if the passed parameters are the same (no randomness or hold state in the function).
 Besides calculating the resulting value the function has no other effects.
+So never ever mutate the incoming values.

 * pure or impure?